OfficeDev/generator-office/readme.md

 ### `--skip-install`

-After scaffolding the project, the generator (and all sub generators) run all package management install commands such as `npm install` & `bower install`.
+After scaffolding the project, the generator (and all sub generators) run all package management install commands such as `npm install` & `typings install`.
 Specifying `--skip-install` tells the generator to skip this step.

   - Type: Boolean
   - Default: False